Christmas ladder safety: deck the hall safely this Christmas!

 What ladder should I be using?

-There are many types of standard ladders on the market but when putting up decorations in those hard-to-reach places, it is important to have a ladder build for durability and stability.
+There are many types of standard ladders on the market, but when putting up decorations in those hard-to-reach places, it is important to have a ladder built for durability and stability.

 Tri-rrific features of our Tripod Ladders

-One of the standout features of the Henchman Tripod Ladders are the fully adjustable legs, allowing users to easily adjust the legs to accommodate varying slopes and steps, with smaller adjustments intervals, users can always maintain the perfect level.
+One of the standout features of our Tripod Ladders is the fully adjustable legs, allowing users to easily adjust the legs to accommodate varying slopes and steps.
+With smaller adjustment intervals, users can always maintain the perfect level.

-Unlike traditional ladders with thin, curved feet that sink into the soft ground making them unlevel and unstable, our Tripod ladder is designed with extra-wide, clawed feet that have a larger surface area that distributes weight evenly, preventing sinking and minimising slippage in wintery conditions.
+Unlike traditional ladders with thin, curved feet that sink into the soft ground, making them unlevel and unstable.
+Our Tripod ladders are designed with wide, clawed feet that have a larger surface area that distributes weight evenly, preventing sinking and minimising slippage in wintery conditions.

 Henchman Tripod Ladders come in a range of sizes from 5ft to 16ft, so no task will be out of reach!
-The taller ladders are perfect for outside jobs such as reaching the second floor to hang ice-type lights and the smaller ones are ideal for inside jobs like putting the star of top of the tree!
+The taller ladders are perfect for outside jobs, such as reaching the second floor to hang ice-type lights and the smaller ones are ideal for inside jobs like putting the star on top of the tree!

 “Our Henchman PRO Fully Adjustable Tripod Ladders are vital for decorating the awkward shapes of fresh and artificial Christmas trees indoors and outdoors.
 They are lightweight for easy transportation, very sturdy, and comfortable to work on for prolonged periods.
 The tripod ladders allow you to reach places you couldn’t with standard ladders.
 If you think of the conical shape of a Christmas tree, the tripod ladder fits closely to ensure safety and prevent overreaching, especially at the top of the tree.
 The tripod adjustable legs allow for perfect positioning.”

-Here are our safety tips when climbing a ladder this Christmas:
+Here are our ladder safety tips for Christmas:

 - Lean into the ladder when stepping up.